How Do Private Insurance Companies Price Their Medicare Supplement Insurance Plan Premiums?

 For an “attained-age-rated“ policy, the premium is based on your current age and goes up as you get older.
 This means that the premium for someone who is 75 will be higher than for someone who is 65, regardless of the age when they each bought a policy.
 Each year, the policy for each person could go up.
 Attained-age-rated policies can eventually become the most expensive policies.

-Medicare Supplement premium costs may be influenced by other factors.
+Medicare Supplement insurance premium costs may be influenced by other factors.
 For example, the policy may:

 - Use medical underwriting and factor in your health history and possible pre-existing conditions* to make decisions about price (Medical underwriting typically cannot be used during your Open Enrollment Period.)